secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 }
 ```

-In order to return the count of our contraact, we first need to load our contract's state.
+In order to return the count of our contract, we first need to load our contract's state.
 The counter contract uses a Singleton type for storage of the `State` data.
 The `config_read()` and `config()` methods are used to read and save to the contract's state respectively.
 Then we create the response and return our counter's value.

 Substitute the code in `query_count()` for this: